KernelFierce/ShivaTeach/src/README.md

 ### AI Integration
 - **Genkit Summarization Flow**: ✅ Created a Genkit flow with a prompt to summarize text using the Gemini model.
 This flow is now integrated into the main admin dashboard, providing a simple UI to generate summaries.
+- **Genkit Smart Scheduling**: ✅ Created a Genkit flow with a custom tool to find open time slots in a teacher's schedule based on a natural language request from a student.
+This flow is integrated into the student dashboard.